Shyru/Phutler/README.md

 How to use
 ==========
-To use Phutler you should get the code, implement some Tasks and then run phutler using ??.
+To use Phutler you should get the code, implement some Tasks, create a phutler.json config file and then run phutler using ``phutler phutler.json``.

 **Note:** Phutler is not a website, it is run as a daemon in the background.
-In the future it might also have a small webinterface to check its status.
+Nevertheless it has a small web interface to check its status.